codeface-io/SwiftObserver/README.md

 You can also instantiate your own `FreeObserver` to do observations even more "freely".
 Just remember to keep the observer alive as long as the observation shall last.
 Such a free observer is like a "Cancellable" or "Token" in other reactive contexts.

 And you can do one-time observations via `observeOnce(observable) { ... }` and  `observable.observedOnce { ... }`.
 Both return the involved `FreeObserver` as a discardable result.
-But typically you ignore that observer since it will die together with its observation as soon as the observable has sent a first message.
+But typically you ignore that observer since it will die together with the observation as soon as the observable has sent a first message.

 ### Observables